zkan/code-battle/README.md

 =======
 Aug 4, 2013 has 2 rounds (2 programming problem).

-Solve the programming problem given.
+Solve the programming problem given at https://github.com/chanita/code-battle.

 Finish it before the event.